apache/openwhisk-cli/README.md

     $ ./gradlew buildDarwinAmd64
     ```

+> **Note** You may use the `compile` Gradle task to build a subset of the supported platforms using the `buildPlatforms` parameter and supplying a comma-separated list, for example:
+`-PbuildPlatforms=linux-amd64,mac-amd64,windows-amd64`

 #### Using your own local Gradle to build

 Alternatively, you can choose to [Install Gradle](https://gradle.org/install/), which you can use instead of Gradle Wrapper by using the `gradle` command instead of `gradlew`.
 If you wish to use you own Gradle, verify its version is `6.6` or higher: